Seven seconds to make an impression online

 Did you know it takes seven seconds to make an impression on people?

 The same can be said for a website.
-In that very short amount of time, the look and feel of the site and the message you have to offer needs to really count.
+In that concise amount of time, the look and feel of the site and the message you have to offer needs to count.
 It can mean the difference between getting a sale and losing one.

-There are many things in that short amount of time that you can do to dramatically improve that impression so here’s 5 tips on how to improve your website’s impression on new visitors
+There are many things in that short amount of time that you can do to improve that impression dramatically, so here are five tips on how to improve your website’s impression on new visitors.

 Get rid of outdated social media logos